RCGAI/SimplyRetrieve/README.md

 - GUI and API based Retrieval-Centric Generation platform
 - Retrieval Tuning Module with Prompts Engineering, Tool Configuration and Retrieval Analysis
 - Private Knowledge Base Constructor
-- Fully localized, private and lightweight access to various sizes of Large Language Models (LLMs) within the retrieval-centric architecture
+- Fully localized, private and lightweight access to various sizes of Large Language Models (LLMs) within the RCG architecture
 - Multi-user concurrent access to UI, utilizing Gradio's queue function

 A technical report about this tool will be made available soon at arXiv.